armoni2020/perlSamples/README.md

 # samples
 this repository is intended to be used as a bin of sample perl scripts

+# mongodbLogParser
+takes a cleaned (by another script) mongodb log and aggregates "Find" queries by query shape.. useful in locating expensive queries

 # soaprequest
 sends a series of soap requests using an input file as parameters